 3.1.2 Requests for Extension.
-Under Rule 12D-8.002(2), F.A.C., the property appraiser may submit Form DR-483, or a letter with the same information as that on the DR-483, to the executive director to request an extension to complete the assessment rolls.
+Under Rule 12D-8.002(2), F.A.C., the property appraiser may submit a Request for Extension of the Time for Completion of Assessment Rolls (Form DR-483) or a letter with the same information as that on Form DR-483, to the executive director to request an extension to complete the assessment rolls.
 With documentation of good cause, the executive director may grant an extension.
-If the request is for more than ten days and the executive director does not receive the request before June 10, the property appraiser must provide information explaining why he or she did not file the request before June 10.
-If the request is for ten days or less, the executive director must receive it before July 1.
-The DR-483, Request for Extension, is on the Department's website at http://floridarevenue.com/property/Documents/dr483.pdf
+If the request is for more than 10 days and the executive director does not receive the request before June 10, the property appraiser must provide information explaining why he or she did not file the request before June 10.
+If the request is for 10 days or less, the executive director must receive it before July 1.
+Form DR-483 is on the Department's website at http://floridarevenue.com/property/Documents/dr483.pdf.

-The executive director may grant an extension for periods of more than ten days under certain circumstances.
+The executive director may grant an extension for periods of more than 10 days under certain circumstances.
 See Rule 12D-8.002(2)(b), F.A.C.